emca-it/EnergySOAR/07-0-0-Integrations/Responders/VirustotalDownloader/VirustotalDownloader.rst

 =================  ===============================================================================
 Name               Description
-virustotal_apikey  Virustotal API key which should be used to download files thehive_url        URL pointing to your Energy SOAR Base installation, e.g. 'http://127.0.0.1:9000' thehive_apikey     Energy SOAR Base API key which is used to add the downloaded file back to the alert/case
+virustotal_apikey  Virustotal API key which should be used to download files energysoar_url        URL pointing to your Energy SOAR Base installation, e.g. 'http://127.0.0.1:9000' energysoar_apikey     Energy SOAR Base API key which is used to add the downloaded file back to the alert/case
 =================  ===============================================================================